 In North Carolina, married couples who seek a divorce are required to live separate and apart for a full year before filing for divorce.
-This presents a slew of logistical problems as life keeps moving and there are a great many changes that happen during that year.
+This presents a slew of logistical problems as life keeps moving and there are many changes that happen during that year.
 A year is a very long time to live in a state of uncertainty.

 Unfortunately, the existence of an agreement does not always mean that people will follow it.
-It is not uncommon to see a spouse fail to transfer property, to make spousal support or child support payments, pay bills as agreed, or refuse to abide by the terms of custody or visitation.
+It is not uncommon to see a spouse fail to transfer property, fail to make spousal support or child support payments, fail to pay bills as agreed, or refuse to abide by the terms of custody or visitation.
 As a result, the aggrieved spouse is left wondering how to set things right.

-How is a Post-Separation Agreement Enforced?
+How is a Separation Agreement Enforced?

 In contrast, if the parties opt to present the agreement to the court for approval, and the court chooses to adopt the agreement as an order of the court, then the remedy is a little different.
 Instead of filing a new lawsuit to enforce a contract, the aggrieved spouse will instead file a motion to enforce the existing court order.